nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 * Manage apps
 * Manage users
-* Upgrade the ownCloud database
+* Convert the ownCloud database
 * Reset passwords, including administrator passwords
 * Convert the ownCloud database from SQLite to a more performant DB
 * Query and change LDAP settings